pypa/pipenv/docs/basics.rst

 Install from Pipfile, if there is one::

-    $ pipenv install
+    $ pipenv sync

 Or, add a package to your new project::

     $ pipenv install <package>

 This will create a ``Pipfile`` if one doesn't exist.
-If one does exist, it will automatically be edited with the new package you provided.
+If one does exist, it will automatically be edited with the new package you provided, the lock file updated and the new dependencies installed.

 Next, activate the Pipenv shell::